 Endpoint Services, Munki, Using Munki to Upgrade macOS

-This article provides guidance on using Munki to perform in-place macOS upgrades without disturbing user data.
+This article provides guidance on using Munki to perform in-place macOS upgrades on Intel hardware without disturbing user data.

 Looking to instead perform a clean macOS install?
 Here's how.